vocksel/action-network/README.md

 When called from the client, dispatches `action` to the server.
 When called from the server, dispatches `action` to _all_ clients.

 Assuming you called `network:on()` for the action type, the associated callback will be run.

+**`network:dispatchTo(Player player, table action)`**

+Dispatches an action from the server to a specific player

+**`network:dispatchExcept(Player player, table action)`**

+Dispatches an action from the server to all players _except_ `player`.
+Useful when the client changes something locally, tells the server about it, and after verification the server can then inform all other clients about the change.